aveao/avenet42/BUILDING.md

 ![avenet42 screen](.repo_assets/screen_data.jpg)

 (1) Temp data from SCD41.
-Defaults to Celcius.
+Defaults to Celsius.
 Currently no way to change it to Fahrenheit.<br>
 (2) Relative Humidity data from SCD41.<br>
 (3) CO2 PPM data from SCD41.<br>
 (4) WLAN status indicator.<br>